chiahsing-loh/Secure-Network-Devices/README.md

 The above figure shows the resulting configuration:
 - The plaintext enable password was removed, thereby improving security.
 - The password apple was being encrypted into `$1$mERr$KA3NlZC09aPz89f9oGpKe1`
-- The switch uses the encrypted enable secret password for privileged EXEC mode access.
+- Switch0 uses the encrypted enable secret password for privileged EXEC mode access.

 Security Perspective:
 By replacing the `enable password` with the encrypted `enable secret`, switch0 is more secure against attacks that rely on password cracking or interception.
 This is a key best practice for securing access to a network or network devices.

 Similarly, we will configure Switch1 using the same encrypted "apple" password.